The Dolomites

 The most beautiful mountains in the world

 Lofty grey peaks, lush green slopes, fragrant woods and crystal-clear mountain lakes... not to mention miles of curving tarmac served by regular, high-quality cafes and comfortable hotels.
-This is motorcycle touring heaven - and it's easily explored with just one week off work on this eight/nine-day self-guided tour.
+This is motorcycle touring heaven - these are the Dolomites in Northern Italy and they're easily explored with this tried-and-tested self-guided tour.

-This is the Dolomites in Northern Italy.
-It's a place that gets under your skin and into your blood, so you simply can't get enough of them.
+It's worth spending as much time as you can there: this is a place that gets under your skin and into your blood, so you simply can't get enough of them.
 It has some of the most beautiful biking routes - not in Europe, but in the entire world.
 And while mountains can throw all kinds of weather up at any time of year, the reality is that summer in the Dolomites is usually sun-drenched and warm, even at the top of the highest passes.

 What’s included on the route?
 Each day’s route includes recommended places to stop for coffee in the morning and afternoon, with a suggested lunch stop and planned fuel stops (upto 130 miles apart).
 Tourist attractions along the way are highlighted, so you can pick which to visit.
+Hotel recommendations are included, too.

 How long is each day’s ride?
 It's not an Iron Butt Rally but it is a riding holiday, so these are day-long rides: check-out and hit the road by 9-9:30am, to get to the next hotel at 5:30-6pm.
 That's with stops for coffee and lunch: each day is a full but relaxed ride, suitable for pillions or small groups, as well as experienced tourists looking to discover a new area.
 Saddle-time rating: six out of 10.